 We will run a replacement bus service.
 See London Overground closure travel advice.

+We'll continue to monitor noise levels and make every effort to minimise it where possible.
 We are using a range of measures to reduce noise, vibration and disruption including: